-Around one-third of New Zealanders regularly use commercial video on-demand platforms (streaming services) to access entertainment, and this is only increasing.
+Around one-third of New Zealanders regularly use commercial video on-demand and streaming platforms to access entertainment, and this is only increasing.
 Yet until now these platforms have fallen into a gap in New Zealand’s regulatory framework for media content.

 Changes are underway to close this gap and provide New Zealanders with clearer, more consistent information for the movies and shows they watch on streaming services.

 These changes include: